boris-dimitrov/dstfun/README.md

 # dstfun
 Fun with daylight savings time.
+See top comment in dstfun.py for full documentation.